Welcome to the FM-DW modules page ! |

 - Uses radio's dial for tuning.
 FM limits can be set for tuning in any direction.

-- Preserves the radio's amplifier (tube or transistor).
+- Preserves the radio's mono or stereo amplifier (tube or transistor).

 - Supports both Japanese FM bands (76 - 90 MHz / 76 - 108 MHz).